 What’s the best part of a memorable book club meeting?
 The wine served or the book discussion generated?
 Be honest.
 A glass, or two, of a good wine may get a discussion flowing, but for me, a successful meeting comes down to how many different comments and viewpoints surfaced.
 Yet, how do you find the perfect book that will make a lasting impression on your group?
 The stress is real.
 You want a plot and characters who stay with you.
 A story you’re not hesitant to blurt out whenever you’re asked for a recommendation.
 An opportunity to learn and expand your perspective on people who drive issues and shaped history.

 I’m here to help.
 Through a series of surveys fielded to avid readers and book club members, I’ve assembled the following list.
-I hope you discover a new author or title which prompt great thought-provoking discussions.
-Each title is linked to Amazon to read fuller reviews.
 I’ve also read most of these on my own or with a book club, you can search for my Reviews by typing the title into the space that opens next to the magnifying glass (top right corner, next to the Contact button).
+Don’t see a favorite title on this list you recall as a great discussion for your group?
+I’m keeping the survey open to gather more titles and will update this list again when there’s another one hundred more new ones mentioned.

 The following authors appeared multiple times in the survey with several different titles.
 One idea is to read a couple by the same author and then compare and contrast.
 Was each story unique, or did they become formulaic?
 Has the author’s writing style evolved from earlier works?
 Which one deserves a sequel?
 (Tell the author!
 They love to hear from readers.)